Explore this guide to using programmatic native ads in your email monetization strategy and learn how to generate revenue from your newsletters.

 AI has played a huge role in changing digital advertising, including email ads.
 Machine learning algorithms can digest massive amounts of data, making it possible to give email subscribers advertisements for the products and services that are specifically relevant to them.

-You Worked Hard to Build Your Subscribers’ Trust — Native Ads Helps You Enhance It
+You Worked Hard to Build Your Subscribers’ Trust — Native Ads Help You Enhance It

 Programmatic native ads are also known to garner higher click-through rates (CTRs) than display ads.
 A native ad has the look and feel of the newsletter’s content, so it won’t stand out like a display ad will.